 So you’ve tweaked your material, worked out your lines.
-Type it up using CAPS for the words you emphasise and places to pause for effect dot dot dot… or whatever other system records exactly how to perform it.
-Writing and practicing is one fluid circular process, so always think how you can optimise the delivery, adjusting which words you skim over and words you BOOM or linger on - and retype it every time you change it.
+Type it up using CAPS for the words you emphasise and places to pause for effect dot dot dot… or whatever other system records how to perform it.
+Writing and practising is one fluid circular process, so always think how you can optimise the delivery, adjusting which words you skim over and words you BOOM or linger on - and retype it every time you change it.

-When you’re sure it’s tip top, write it out in long-hand six times.
+When you’re sure it’s tip-top, write it out in long-hand six times.
 You’ll be surprised how well you’ve memorised it by then – there’s something about interacting with a pad and pencil that makes stuff stick.

 Step 6: Cue Cards are dead, Long Live Jog Cards

 There’s no shame in cue cards.
 But make them robust ‘jog cards’ which go beyond bullet points: “Beginnings……………to ends of sentences/paragraphs” work best.
-You want enough on the card to jog your brain, but so little it’s impossible to read aloud.
+You want enough on the card to jog your brain, but so little, it’s impossible to read aloud.
 Anything you’ve struggled to memorise, facts and stats and quotes, write out in full.

 Don’t be embarrassed by having a stack of cards.
 I think two or three per minute is a good number to ensure you feel confident and ultra-prepped.

 However, DO NOT do what one best man I know did: during his speech, drunk and anxious, as he was talking, he absentmindedly fidgeted and shuffled his cue cards like he was about to deal a hand of poker… it wrecked his running order and freaked him out so bad he fumbled the whole pack.
-As he was crawling around under the table someone else took the liberty of making the toast on his behalf and he’ll die before he lives it down.
+As he was crawling around under the table, someone else took the liberty of making the toast on his behalf, and he’ll die before he lives it down.